vsanthanam/Calligraphy/Sources/Calligraphy/Calligraphy.docc/Articles/ComposingStrings.md

 }
 ```

+You can use the @StringBuilder result builder in several different way:

+- By applying the `@StringBuilder` attribute to any Swift function
+- When defining your own `StringComponent`, by implementing the `body` property
+- Using the ``StringComponents`` struct, which provides you with an entry point to the DSL and typed value you can store, pass around, modify, and use in other string builders.
+- Using the ``Swift/String/init(components:)`` string initializer, which accepts a `@StringBuilder` closure as an argument.

-### String Separators
+### Component Separators

-Unless explicitly specified otherwise, the `StringBuilder` uses a newline character (`\n`) as the separator between components.
+Unless explicitly specified by an upstream parent, `@StringBuilder` uses a newline character (`\n`) as the separator when assembling its children into a larger, parent component.
 You can change this behavior in several ways:

 #### The Line component